zaksabeast/PokemonRNGGuides/guides/tools/en/transporter nature table.md

 # Transporter EXP to Nature Conversion Table(VC)

 * This only affects VC games for the 3ds(RBY/GSC)
+* Nature values based on last two digits of EXP

 | Nature    |||||
 | :-------- | :- | :- | :- | :- |